Signal Processing Meets SGD: From Momentum to Filter: Method

 \subsection{SGDF General Introduction}

-In \hyperref[alg:WienerOptimization]{the SGDF algorithm}, $s_t$ serves as a key indicator, calculated as the exponential moving average of the squared difference between the current gradient $g_t$ and its momentum $m_t$, acting as a marker for gradient variation with weight-adjusted by $\beta_2$.
-Zhuang~\etal~\cite{zhuang2020adabelief} first proposed the calculation of $s_t$, which is utilized for estimating the fluctuation variance of the stochastic gradient.
-We derived a correction factor $(1-\beta_1)(1-\beta_1^{2t})/(1+\beta_1)$ under the assumption that $m_t$ and $g_t$ are independently and identically distributed (i.i.d.), to accurately estimate the variance of $m_t$ using $s_t$. \hyperref[fig:correction]{Fig. 11} compares performances with and without the correction factor, showing superior results with correction.
-For the derivation of the correction factor, please refer to \hyperref[proof_correction] {Appendix A.2}.
+In algorithm~\ref{alg:WienerOptimization}, $s_t$ serves as a key indicator, calculated as the exponential moving average of the squared difference between the current gradient $g_t$ and its momentum $m_t$, acting as a marker for gradient variation with weight-adjusted by $\beta_2$. \citep{zhuang2020adabelief} first proposed the calculation of $s_t$, which is utilized for estimating the fluctuation variance of the stochastic gradient.
+We derived a correction factor $(1-\beta_1)(1-\beta_1^{2t})/(1+\beta_1)$ under the assumption that $m_t$ and $g_t$ are independently and identically distributed (i.i.d.), to accurately estimate the variance of $m_t$ using $s_t$.
+Appendix~\ref{sec:appendixe} Fig.~\ref{fig:correction} compares performances with and without the correction factor, showing superior results with correction.
+For the derivation of the correction factor, please refer to Appendix~\ref{proof_correction}.
+In the case of maximum divergence, where gradients reach their upper bound, the gain \( K_t \) approximates \( \frac{1}{2} \).
+Scaling \( K_t \) by $2$ in SGDF enhances experimental performance.

 At each time step $t$, $g_t$ represents the stochastic gradient for our objective function, while $m_t$ approximates the historical trend of the gradient through an exponential moving average.
-The difference $g_t - m_t$ highlights the gradient's deviation from its historical pattern, reflecting the inherent noise or uncertainty in the instantaneous gradient estimate, which can be expressed as $p(g_{t} | \mathcal{D}) \sim \mathcal{N}(g_{t};m_{t}, \sigma_{t}^{2})$~\cite{liu2019variance}.
+The difference $g_t - m_t$ highlights the gradient's deviation from its historical pattern, reflecting the inherent noise or uncertainty in the instantaneous gradient estimate, which can be expressed as $p(g_{t} | \mathcal{D}) \sim \mathcal{N}(g_{t};m_{t}, \sigma_{t}^{2})$~\citep{bernstein2018signsgd,liu2019variance}.

 SGDF utilizes the gain $K_t$, where the components of each dimension of the estimated gain range between 0 and 1, to balance the current observed gradient $g_t$ and the past corrected gradient $\widehat{m}_{t}$, thus optimizing the gradient estimate.
 This balance plays a crucial role in noisy or complex optimization scenarios, helping to mitigate noise and achieve stable gradient direction, faster convergence, and enhanced performance.
 The computation of $K_t$, based on $s_t$ and $g_t - m_t$, aims to minimize the expected variance of the corrected gradient $\widehat{g}_t$ for optimal linear estimation in noisy conditions.
-For the method derivation, please refer to \hyperref[proof_method]{Appendix A.1}.
+For the method derivation, please refer to Appendix~\ref{proof_method}.